mayerrobert/Primes/PrimeLisp/solution_2/README.md

 and an evaluator.

-When using the commandline parameter `--script` sbcl will use it's Lisp-reader to read S-expressions from a file (S-expressions are Lisp's surface representation,
+When using the commandline parameter `--script` sbcl will use it's Lisp-reader to read S-expressions from the given file (S-expressions are Lisp's surface representation,
 Lisp itself is not specified in terms of program text but in terms of in-memory structures).

-After each top-level S-expression is read (while reader macros are expanded) it will be macroexpanded (note that this is another kind of macros different from reader-macros!), compiled and run.
+After each top-level S-expression is read (during which reader macros are expanded) it will be macroexpanded (note that this is another kind of macro-facility different from reader-macros!), compiled and run.

 I.e. there is *read-time* (which includes processing of reader-macros),